nohorbee/tasks/README.md

 ```

 3. You can use any HTTP client you want.
 I included an OpenAPI console with interactive documentation at: [http://localhost:8080/api-docs](http://localhost:8080/api-docs).
 Click "Authorize", and complete with any of the provided tokens.

+## Final comments

+There is plenty room for improvement, but I think that it's appropriate for the scope of the challenge.
+I'll be happy to discuss further about it.

+Thanks for taking the time to review and eventually meet me.